-The carboniferous forests that make up the coal measures are symbolized in one of these elements; a large stone, taken from a local quarry, which carry the marks of trees from 300 million years ago.
-These stones are found today, above and below the coal seams and evidence the very same tree types that can be seen in the ceilings of the mines.
-An instant dialogue is set up between two landscapes 300 million years apart when bringing the tree fossils up from the underground and placing them in the living forest.
+In Castle’s words: “A large stone, taken from a local quarry and carrying the marks of trees from 300 million years ago, symbolises the carboniferous forests that make up the geological formation known as the Coal Measures.
+These stones are found today above and below the coal seams, carrying the very same tree types that can be seen in the ceilings of the mines.
+The stone creates a dialogue between two landscapes 300 million years apart: the world underground, and the living forest.

-The second element of the sculptures are two cast iron forms based on the larch props (or sets), which are used to brace between the layers of sandstone as coal is removed to form the mine tunnels themselves.
-These are simple 3 piece constructions made from larch trees and are extremely capable of carrying the great weight above.
-Each free miner had his signature way of cutting the notches, and a local free miner has made the prop from which the iron casts have been taken.
-The props are a direct representation of the removed coal, cut and formed to the thickness of the coal measure.
-These are forms that have been left in the ground as the earth, clay and water take back the mine and the props become a skeleton of the mine works.
+The second element of the sculptures are two cast iron forms based on the larch props used to brace the coal mine tunnels.
+These are simple 3-piece constructions made from larch trees which can carry the weight above.
+The props, cut and formed to the thickness of the Coal Measure, become a skeleton of the mine works as the earth, clay and water take back the mine.
+Each free miner had his signature way of cutting the notches, and a local free miner made the prop from which the iron casts have been taken.
 One sculpture is an exact replica of the prop and the other a vertical, tree-like form made from the three elements of the prop.
-The use of iron relates to the presence of iron oxide within the coal mines of The Forest.
+The use of iron alludes to the presence of iron oxide within the coal mines of the forest.

-The sculptures are site specific and placed above actual mine workings in order for the public to be encouraged to visualize what lies below their feet, and to give understanding to the imagery of the sculptures themselves.
+The sculptures are site specific and placed above actual mine workings to encourage the public to visualise what lies below their feet, and to provide context for the imagery of the sculptures themselves.
 One of the sculptures is sited close to a stream, which continuously runs red with iron oxide.”
-Henry Castle 2016